Parasol Framework

 To accept incoming client connections, create a NetSocket object with the SERVER flag set and define the Port value on which to listen for new clients.
 If multiple connections from a single client IP address are allowed, set the MULTI_CONNECT flag.

-When a new connection is detected, the Feedback function will be called as Feedback(*NetSocket, *ClientSocket, LONG State)
+When a new connection is detected, the Feedback function will be called as Feedback(*NetSocket, *ClientSocket, NTC State)

 The NetSocket parameter refers to the original NetSocket object, ClientSocket applies if a client connection is involved and the State value will be set to NTC::CONNECTED.
 If a client disconnects, the Feedback function will be called in the same manner but with a State value of NTC::DISCONNECTED.